 Creating Intangible Capital

-We propose a framework in which intangible capital is created by the joint investment of firm resources and skilled human capital, reducing ex-ante investment spending.
-Firms must offer deferred compensation to retain employees, creating unhedgeable risk.
-A human capital retention motive for financial prudence thus arises also absent traditional precautionary motives.
-Insuring unvested claims requires more net cash in good states, equity rather than debt financing and payouts via repurchases rather than dividends.
-As intangibles can be easily diverted, firms need more inside equity, especially under high compensation overhang.
-The model sheds new light on several recent trends in corporate financing.
+We propose a new framework modelling intangible capital creation as the joint investment of firm resources and skilled human capital.
+High-intangible firms require less ex-ante cash spending yet must offer more deferred compensation to retain employees, creating unhedgeable risk.
+A human capital retention motive for financial prudence thus arises, even absent traditional precautionary needs.
+Insuring unvested claims requires more net cash in good states and equity rather than debt financing.
+Because intangibles can be easily diverted, firms need more inside equity and unvested employee claims can exacerbate turnover.
+The model offers an explanation for recent puzzling trends in corporate financing.

 JEL Classification: G32, G35, J24, J33

 Suggested Citation: Suggested Citation